 What other information does CRANE collect and use?

-With parent’s/carers’ consent only, CRANE follows the health and education of children with a cleft by linking to their official records held by the health and education systems.
+With parent’s/carers’ consent only, CRANE follows the health of children with a cleft by linking to their official records held by the health system.

 - This information is difficult to record by asking parents/carers directly or at a clinic, as this may not be easy to remember in detail.
 For example, the precise dates of each of their child’s surgical treatments.

 - Allowing CRANE to link to this information in children’s official records is voluntary and parents/carers and their child are free to withdraw their child’s information from the database at any time, without giving any reason, and without this affecting the treatment that they receive.

 No ‘data linkage’ information is collected without the consent of parents/carers.
 Children and their families cannot be identified from CRANE’s findings and publications.